top of page

 GIS AND REMOTE SENSING

 The use of geospatial technology is changing the way we look at planet Earth.
-It is revolutionizing everything we do; from enhancing humanitarian efforts such as disease control and urban planning, to providing innovative approaches for environmental monitoring.
+It is revolutionising everything we do; from enhancing humanitarian efforts such as disease control and urban planning, to providing innovative approaches for environmental monitoring.

 At Ulster the focus is on applying geospatial information to topics in ecology, human and physical geography, geology, engineering, heritage and hydrology.

-The global GIS market will be worth €14.5 billion by 2023.
-With that expansion comes greater demand for graduates skilled in remote sensing and GIS.
+The global GIS market is currently valued at around £10 billion, with continued growth expected in the coming years.
+With that expansion comes increased demand for graduates skilled in remote sensing and GIS technology.

 MURLOUGH RESERVE